Search results for

 What it means when your phone isn't supported anymore

-While plenty of the latest and greatest smartphones provide four or more years of software support, this is a relatively new development in the Android space.
-If you haven’t upgraded in the past two or three years, chances are you’re nearing the end of the handful of years of support your manufacturer promised, even if you plan to hold on to your phone for a few more years.
+While plenty of the latest and greatest smartphones provide four or more years of software support, this is a more recent development in the Android space.
+If you haven’t upgraded in the past three or four years, chances are you’re nearing the end of the handful of years of support your manufacturer promised, even if you plan to hold on to your phone for a few more years.

-Those with more mid-range hardware are even more likely to have already stopped receiving updates.
-However, even the new Google Pixel 8, which has led the field with seven years of software support, will eventually reach the end of its life (albeit in 2030).
+Those with more mid-range hardware are even more likely to have already stopped receiving updates, though the situation is improving here too.
+However, even the Google Pixel 9, which boasts seven years of software support, will eventually reach the end of its life (albeit in 2031).
 So, should you be concerned when your phone isn’t supported anymore?
 Here’s everything you need to know.

 OS updates versus security updates: What’s the difference